 III.
-Policy and Process
+Policy and Process for Emerging/Minority Managers

 The Funds desire to promote opportunities for high potential managers throughout various stages of organizational growth and development.

 To ensure that the Funds are proactive in efforts to increase opportunities to the fullest extent feasible, the Funds have established two channels for sourcing and retaining Emerging Investment Managers.